-When Darwin was a senior, I had a tremendously difficult time transporting him.
-Getting him into the car turned into an ordeal simply because of his size.
 Smaller dogs are so much easier to care for as they age, requiring less muscle.
-Similarly, on a hike, if Sparta gets tired, we have to stop and rest.
+Similarly, on a hike, if Sparta ever got tired, we had to stop and rest.
 Orion, on the other hand, is easily portable.
 Not that I’ve ever seen Orion get tired.

 10) They’re dogs.

 I mean, isn’t that what it all boils down to?
 Dog is a dog is a dog is a dog.